 James strives to help employers achieve peaceful, productive workplaces.
 He helps employers avoid workplace disputes by providing management training and developing defensive documentation such as effective employee handbooks, dispute avoidance and resolution policies, and procedures to address and remedy harassment and discrimination.
 He is well known for helping employers navigate through the difficult intersections of disabilities and leave laws.

-Mr. Pennington’s litigation experience includes matters such as employment discrimination, disabilities, wage and hour disputes, FMLA, restrictive covenants and trade secrets, labor strikes, executive compensation, employee benefits, first amendment and due process and other constitutional issues.
+James’s litigation experience includes matters such as employment discrimination, disabilities, wage and hour disputes, FMLA, restrictive covenants and trade secrets, labor strikes, executive compensation, employee benefits, first amendment and due process and other constitutional issues.
 He has also arbitrated many discipline and labor contract arbitration matters before labor arbitrators.

-He puts the client first in terms of developing business relationships that transcend straight legal work and in terms of developing programs that have long-term benefits for the company.
-He thinks proactively instead of simply reactively to a new matter of litigation or a new problem.
+“He puts the client first in terms of developing business relationships that transcend straight legal work and in terms of developing programs that have long-term benefits for the company.
+He thinks proactively instead of simply reactively to a new matter of litigation or a new problem.”